Prince George’s County Criminal Attorney

 Bordering Washington, D.C., to the north, south, and east, Prince George’s County is a major part of the DC metropolitan area.
 Law enforcement agencies serving the county include the Prince George’s County Police Department, the Prince George’s County Sheriff’s Department, the Maryland State Police, Andrews Air Force Base Security Police, and other federal and municipal police departments.
 While most incorporated cities and towns in the county have their own municipal police departments, College Park does not.

-Violent Crime and Property Crime in Prince George’s County
+Criminal Charges in Prince George’s County

 Because of its high crime rates and homicide rates since the mid-1980’s, the reputation of Prince George’s County has suffered.
 However, in 2011, violent crime in the county was at an all-time low, down almost 17 percent from the previous year.
 Violent crimes reported in this statistic include Part I offenses listed on the FBI Uniform Crime Reports: